 Spoiler warning: these reviews reveal plot twists.

-Five workplace romances out of 10
+Five medium-range neutron blasters out of 10

 Next episode: Shadow